 Need-based financial aid is awarded for eight semesters as a full-time, day undergraduate student.
 In your last year, you will be considered to be a graduate student and would only be eligible for the Federal Direct Subsidized/Unsubsidized Loans of $20,500 per academic year, unless you are provided a graduate assistantship.

 As a part-time matriculated student, you would be eligible for certain forms of aid if you registered for at least six credits per semester.
 This would include Federal Pell Grant, PA State Grant (for Pennsylvania residents) and Direct Loans.
 In addition, all part-time students have the option of utilizing our alternative tuition payment plan and/or other alternative loans.
 Financial aid forms and information on federal or state grants, loans, and scholarships are available through the Office of Financial Assistance 610-519-4010.
 Although students enrolled on a part-time basis are not eligible for Villanova University Grant, there are a limited number of scholarships available to part-time students.
-Please access the Part-Time Studies website for the latest information.
+Please access the College Of Professional Studies webpage for the latest information.

 According to federal tax law: "Scholarship amounts that exceed the cost of tuition, fees, books, supplies, and equipment required for attendance and coursework are considered taxable income to the recipient.
 Amounts which would be considered taxable include scholarship funds which cover costs of room and board, travel, and optional equipment. "